-It is necessary to provisionally suspend the accounting of the time of said documents already issued, which will go until May 30, 2020 or until the term established by the National Government for the health emergency is complied with.
+It is necessary to provisionally suspend the accounting of the time of said documents already issued, which will go until the term established by the National Government for the health emergency is complied with.

-So, this means that starting on March 19 until May 30 accounting of time stops – essentially the clock stops on March 19 in some cases we cover below.
-Also, keep in mind this can go until a different date, depending on what the government determines for the health emergency.
+So, this means that starting on March 19 until some later date, accounting of time stops – essentially the clock stops on March 19 in some cases we cover below.
+Keep in mind this goes until a future date depending on what the government determines for the health emergency.
 Migracion offices did not open when the quarantine ended on September 1.
 The time is extended until September 21 when the clock restarted.

 Tourists with a Tourist Visa Extension Good for 180 Days About to Expire

-Under the new rules of Resolución No. 0918, the days between March 19, 2020 and May 30, 2020 (or other end date determined by the government) will NOT count towards the number of days that you are allowed in Colombia under your current tourist visa/permit extension if you ALREADY have an extension for a total of 180 days.
+Under the new rules of Resolución No. 0918, the days between March 19, 2020 and other end date determined by the government will NOT count towards the number of days that you are allowed in Colombia under your current tourist visa/permit extension if you ALREADY have an extension for a total of 180 days.